Cooking beef brisket in the slow cooker makes it really tender and a creamy bean mash is the perfect accompaniment.

 Stir in the garlic and thyme leaves and season with salt and freshly ground black pepper.

-Blend the beans, leek mixture, crème fraîche and parsley in a food processor to a purée.
+Blend the beans, leek mixture, crème fraîche and parsley to a purée in a food processor or blender.

 Return the mash to the frying pan and warm through.
 Season, to taste, with salt and freshly ground black pepper.